nucypher/nucypher/docs/source/support/faq.rst

 1 period equals 24 hours.
 Periods begin at midnight UTC.

-What's the difference between staker address and worker address?
-Can they be the same?
+Can my Staker and Worker address be the same?
 --------------------------------------------------------------------------------------

 Technically, yes, but it is not recommended.
 The accounts have different security considerations - the staker address